-As part of the Localism Act 2011, Neighbourhood Planning was introduced as a way for local people to influence planning and development within their communities.
-It sets the legal framework for Neighbourhood Plans and provides that Neighbourhood Plans, once examined and passed at referendum, become part of the statutory planning policy framework and will have the same legal status as the Cornwall Local Plan.

-Newquay is experiencing unprecedented housing growth, with over 4000 new homes having been granted planning permission since 2010.
+- 1.1 As part of the Localism Act 2011, Neighbourhood Planning was introduced as a way for local people to influence planning and development within their communities.
+It sets the legal framework for Neighbourhood Plans and ensures that Neighbourhood Plans, once examined and passed at referendum, become part of the statutory planning policy framework and will have the same legal status as the Cornwall Local Plan. - 1.2 Newquay is experiencing unprecedented housing growth, with over 4000 new homes having been granted planning permission since 2010.
 It is clear that some developments are significantly more popular with the community than others.
-Negative responses to development have tended to focus on design, scale and location, with concerns being raised about the height of buildings, the visual impact of 'out of character' developments, the loss or damage to valued views and the pressure development is placing on local infrastructure, including our highly prized natural environment.
-Recognising the opportunity to influence planning at a local level Newquay Town Council made the decision to undertake a Neighbourhood Plan on 2nd July 2014.

-The Newquay Neighbourhood Plan (NNP) has been developed through extensive consultation with local residents, businesses and organisations, led by local volunteers.
+Negative responses to development have tended to focus on design, scale and location, with concerns being raised about the height of buildings, the visual impact of 'out of character' developments, the loss or damage to valued views and the pressure development is placing on local infrastructure, including our highly prized natural environment. - 1.3 Recognising the opportunity to influence planning at a local level Newquay Town Council made the decision to undertake a Neighbourhood Plan on 2nd July 2014. - 1.4 The Newquay Neighbourhood Plan (NNP) has been championed by Newquay Town Council as the qualifying body and has been developed through extensive consultation with local residents, businesses and organisations, led by local volunteers with support from specialist resources. - 1.5 The Newquay Neighbourhood Plan should be read as a whole and in conjunction with those other policies within the Cornwall Local Plan.